Skip to main content

 Are you still unsure what some good visual aids are?
 In the How do visual aids help students with learning disabilities? post, we covered six different types of aids that specifically can be beneficial to teaching kids with learning disabilities.
 Those things included graphs and charts, peer models, photographs, graphics, videos, and objects.
 These are just as great for kids that don't have learning disabilities.
 In this post, we will cover five additional visual aids that could help in a classroom setting.
 These will include posters, handouts, props, presentations, and hands-on experience.
 Posters Posters are a great way to add colour and variety to a classroom while being educational.
 Common uses of posters may include calendars, task charts, infographics, maps, and diagrams.
 Calendars are common in elementary school classrooms.
 These are great when teaching kids about days, weeks, months, and years.
 Along with calendars, weather charts are commonly placed beside to help kids id...

-How to Create Effective Visual Resources - Part 2: Principles of Design
+How to Create Effective Visual Resources - Part 1: Elements of Design